-Travelers do not need to arrange an appointment to visit a Clear site, but they must bring picture identification that matches the name of their application and be willing to provide their biometric information.
+Travelers do not need to arrange an appointment to visit a Clear site.
+Still, they must bring picture identification that matches the name of their application and be willing to provide their biometric information.

-More expensive than TSA PreCheck, the Clear TSA cost is $179 per year.
+More expensive than TSA PreCheck, the Clear TSA cost is $179 annually.
 While statement credits for TSA PreCheck or Global Entry applications are prevalent among luxury travel cards, credits for Clear are not.

 If you want to try it out, Clear provides a free two-month trial.
-Members of United Premier 1K or Delta Diamond Medallion may receive an annual subscription for free.
+United Premier 1K or Delta Diamond Medallion members may receive an annual subscription for free.
 A discount is given to other United elite and Delta members.

 If you were a member of the previous CLEAR program, CLEAR will recognize the remaining time on your CLEAR account.
 When you reactivate your account by signing in, you will be credited with this.

 Log in to your account to renew your CLEAR membership.
-You’ll be all set after reactivating, and you won’t need to update your biometrics because CLEAR will already have them on file.
+You’ll be all set after reactivating, and you won’t need to update your biometrics because CLEAR already has them on file.
 All you have to do now is pay the yearly membership cost.